Conversion disorder: Signs and symptoms

-Conversion disorder begins with some stressor, trauma, or psychological distress.
-Usually the physical symptoms of the syndrome affect the senses or movement.
-Common symptoms include blindness, partial or total paralysis, inability to speak, deafness, numbness, difficulty swallowing, incontinence, balance problems, seizures, tremors, and difficulty walking.
-The symptom of feeling unable to breathe, but where the lips are not turning blue, can indicate conversion disorder or sleep paralysis.
+Conversion disorder presented with symptoms following exposure to a certain stressor, typically associated with trauma or psychological distress.
+Usually, the physical symptoms of the disorder affect the senses or movement.
+Common symptoms included blindness, partial or total paralysis, inability to speak, deafness, numbness, difficulty swallowing, incontinence, balance problems, non-epileptic seizures, tremors, and difficulty walking.
+Feelings of breathlessness were said to have possibly indicated conversion disorder or sleep paralysis.

 Sleep paralysis and narcolepsy can be ruled out with sleep tests.
-These symptoms are attributed to conversion disorder when a medical explanation for the conditions cannot be found.
+These symptoms were attributed to conversion disorder when a medical explanation for the conditions cannot be found.
 Symptoms of conversion disorder usually occur suddenly.
-Conversion disorder is typically seen in people aged 10 to 35, and affects between 0.011% and 0.5% of the general population.
+Conversion disorder was typically observed in people ages 10 to 35, affecting between 0.011% and 0.5% of the general population.

-Conversion disorder can present with motor or sensory symptoms including any of the following:
+Conversion disorder presented motor or sensory symptoms including: